 Water Quality Reports

-2020 Annual Drinking Water Quality
+2023 Annual Drinking Water Quality

 Report City of Trenton 2211188

 We’re very pleased to provide you with this year’s Annual Water Quality Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
-Our goal is and always has been, to provide you a safe and dependable supply of drinking water.
+Our goal is and always has been, to provide you with a safe and dependable supply of drinking water.
 Our water source is groundwater from a well.
 The well draws from the Florida Aquifer.
 Our water is obtained from groundwater sources and is chlorinated and aerated for disinfection and odor purposes.

-In 2020, the Department of Environmental Protection has performed a Source Water Assessment on our system.
+In 2022, the Department of Environmental Protection performed a Source Water Assessment on our system.
 These assessments were conducted to provide information about any potential sources of contamination in the vicinity of our wells.
 There were three potential sources of contamination with moderate to high susceptibility levels identified for this system.
 The assessment results are available on the DEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.

 The city of Trenton routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2020.
-Data obtained before January 1, 2020, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2022.
+Data obtained before January 1, 2022, and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.

 As authorized and approved by EPA, the State has reduced monitoring requirements for certain contaminants to less often than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
 Some of our data [e.g., for organic contaminants], though representative, is more than one year old.